As we grow older, we become increasingly vulnerable to age-related cognitive loss, which might include being diagnosed with neurological illnesses.

 Alpha GPC and Caffeine

 Alpha GPC and caffeine can be a great combination when it comes to improving physical and mental performance.
-(10) Each of the compounds on their own have been found to increase cognitive function and physical performance.
+Each of the compounds on its own has been found to increase cognitive function and physical performance.
 Because they work through different pathways, their individual benefits can work well together.

 Uridine and Alpha GPC

-The synergistic benefits between uridine and alpha GPC are well known.
-When stacked together they are known as “Mr Happy Stack.”
+The synergistic benefits between uridine and alpha GPC are widely known.
+When stacked together, they are known as “Mr. Happy Stack.”
 They work together to help boost mood, cognitive function, and energy levels.
-The one common problem that users report is a problem sleeping thanks to too much simulation.
+The one common problem that users report is a problem sleeping due to too much stimulation.